solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Create Rust Types

-In a typical Anchor program, the initial step involves defining Rust types that represent accounts.
+In a typical Anchor program, developers often start by defining the Rust types that represent accounts.
 For a state-compressed program, however, the focus shifts to defining types that align with the Merkle tree structure.